 The CS department offers peer tutoring services focused on 100, 200 and 300 level classes.
 The most current list of tutors and the tutoring schedule, is posted on our site under 'Academics' & 'Courses'.
 Direct link for F'16.

 Tutoring sessions are held in 2250 SELE.

-All College of Engineering undergraduate students are required to be advised before they are able to register for classes each semester.
-'Advising hold' will not be removed until you are advised.
-Fall and Spring advising sign-up is the 9th week of the semester.
-Advising appointments are held during the 10th week.
+All College of Engineering undergraduate students are required to be advised before they are able to register for classes each semester, 'advising hold' will not be removed until you are advised.
+In Fall and Spring you will receive email from the department or your advisor about advising sign-up and advising appointments.
+You should complete this before registration becomes available in the 11th week.